Session lock

 Warning!
 The protocol described in this file is currently in the testing phase.
 Backward compatible changes may be added together with the corresponding interface version bump.
 Backward incompatible changes can only be done by creating a new major version of the extension.

-Used to lock the session
+used to lock the session

 This interface is used to request that the session be locked.